digitalwave/ftwrunner/README.md

 Prerequisites
 =============

-`ftwrunner` was designed to run on Linux, but I think it runs most Unix systems.
+`ftwrunner` was designed to run on Linux, but I think it runs on most Unix systems.

 To build the `ftwrunner`, you need: